U.S. Jewish centres report another wave of hoax bomb threats

 Jewish groups, U.S. President Donald Trump and Israeli officials have all condemned the surge in disruptive intimidation, as well as the vandalism of Jewish cemeteries.
 Police said on Sunday that about 100 headstones had been toppled at a Jewish cemetery in Philadelphia, about a week after a similar act of vandalism at a Jewish cemetery in St. Louis.

+White House spokesman Sean Spicer raised the subject of the vandalism at a news briefing on Monday.

+“The president continues to condemn these and any other forms of anti-Semitic and hateful acts in the strongest terms,” he told reporters, saying they were in breach of the country’s founding principles.

-Federal and local law enforcement were investigating the threats, but little information has been made public so far about any perpetrators.
+The Federal Bureau of Investigation and the Justice Department’s civil rights division have said they were investigating the threats alongside local law enforcement, but little information has been made public so far about any perpetrators.

 Children were also evacuated on Monday from the Charles E. Smith Jewish Day School in Rockville, Maryland, and the Gesher Jewish Day School in Fairfax, Virginia, after receiving telephoned bomb threats, according to a statement by the Jewish Federation of Greater Washington.